Handasatic/Revolve/README.md

 ## Examples

-We provide several examples of how to use Revolve in different scenarios:
+We provide a simple example of how to use Revolve:

-* [Basic Example](https://github.com/YOUR_GITHUB_USERNAME/Revolve/tree/main/Examples/BasicExample) - A simple example demonstrating the core concepts of Revolve.
+* [Basic Example](https://github.com/Handasatic/Revolve/tree/main/Examples/ConverterExample) - A simple example demonstrating the core concepts of Revolve.
-* [Advanced Example](https://github.com/YOUR_GITHUB_USERNAME/Revolve/tree/main/Examples/AdvancedExample) - A more complex example, showcasing how to handle advanced use cases and app features with Revolve.
+*  Advanced Example - Coming soon

 ## Basic usage